Nanthiniy/Sentiment-Classification-of-Tweets-with-NLP/README.md

-# Twitter Sentiment Analysis using BERT
+# Sentiment Classification of Tweets with NLP

 This project performs **sentiment analysis on Twitter data** using **BERT (Bidirectional Encoder Representations from Transformers)**.
 It classifies tweets as **Positive**, **Negative**, or **Neutral**, leveraging state-of-the-art NLP techniques for high accuracy.